 - Blizzard’s Diablo forums, which are full of great resources

-So, now that you’ve decided
+Now that you’ve decided on a character…

 Actually starting a Season character is easy.
 Once the Season starts, there’s an option on the character creation screen to choose between a normal and Seasonal character.
-Seasonal characters start off with nothing — they don’t have any Paragon levels, they don’t share any stash tabs with your other characters, they’re completely cut off at level 1 with starter gear.
+Seasonal characters start off with nothing — they don’t have any Paragon levels, they don’t share any stash tabs with your other character: they’re completely cut off at level 1 with starter gear.

 From there, you play the game as normal, just as you did the very first time you rolled a character in Diablo 3.
-All the content is available to you — all five acts and Adventure Mode, so you can level to 70 doing the story, running bounties, doing rifts and greater rifts, or you can play with friends.
+All the content is available to you — all five acts and Adventure Mode — so you can level to 70 doing the story, running bounties, doing rifts, and greater rifts, or you can play with friends.
 Season play is basically a reset that makes leveling as challenging as if you had no higher level characters to funnel you gold, gems, and legendaries.

 Please consider supporting our Patreon!